 Norah Jones is singing ‘Happy Pills’ and last night I weathered things ok.
-My chemistries and I are able to drive Cayden to school.
+My chemistries are able to drive Cayden to school.

 When you receive bad news, there’s sometimes the fact of not eating.
 As you get older, blood sugar becomes something more of a thing.

 Cayden and Finn are both in the backseat and I’ve decided bahn xeo is for dinner.
 It’s good I’ve decided on food this early.
 Breakfast is that thing everyone seems to skip, me included.
 Lunchtime often requires a reminder.
 Funny, this all coming from someone who reads cookbooks as if they were paperback novels.

 (No, really.
 Chang’s ‘Momofuku’ is one of my favorite reads–there’s that plot device on page 52 where eggs are slow-cooked in their shells.
 When you crack the shell, out comes a perfectly poached egg.
 That’s way the hell better than ‘David Copperfield’).

 Cayden used to say: “Daddy—I feel the burps in my tummy that tell me I’m hungry.”
 A two-year old’s logic, yet it applies.
 I’m bodily relieved when I’m hungry.
 If there’s a craving that accompanies the hunger, I’m at its whim.
 This is why, more than once, I’ve made soup in the summertime while it’s measuring ninety degrees outside and the broiler’s meanwhile set to ‘hi.’